 Cloud computing services run on a worldwide network of secure data centers that use the latest generation of computing hardware.
 This global network provides your application’s users with the reduced network latency they have come to expect.
 As your user base shifts geographically, your cloud infrastructure can too.

 Cloud providers typically offer a broad set of policies, technologies, and controls that strengthen your overall security posture.
 These tools protect your data, apps, users, and infrastructure from potential threats.

 Public clouds are owned and operated by third-party cloud service providers, which deliver computing resources like servers and storage over the Internet.
-Linode is an example of a public cloud.
+Linode, now Akamai, is an example of a public cloud.
 With a public cloud, all hardware, software, and other supporting infrastructure is managed by the cloud provider.
 You access these services and manage your account using a web browser.

 A private cloud refers to cloud computing resources used exclusively by a single business or organization.
 A private cloud can be physically located in the company’s on-site data center.
 Some companies also pay third-party service providers to host their private cloud.
 A private cloud maintains the services and infrastructure on a private network.

 Hybrid cloud offers a combination of public and private clouds, networked together in such a way that data and applications can be shared between them.
 Hybrid clouds offer businesses greater flexibility for scaling and deployment.

 Multicloud is a strategy that employs two or more cloud computing services.
 Multicloud strategies offer redundancy and the ability to select different cloud services or features from different providers.
 Multicloud deployments can be valuable in offsetting the cost of testing environments to give internal developers more power at a reduced cost.